verily-src/workbench-app-devcontainers/src/libreoffice/README.md

-# Rstudio (rstudio)
+# LibreOffice (libreoffice)

-A Template to run rstudio on workbench
+A Template to run libreoffice on workbench

 ## Options